-When most people think of high-tech gadgets, they usually picture mobile phones, drones, or smart watches.
+When most people think of high-tech gadgets, they usually picture mobile phones, drones, or smartwatches.
 Rarely do fans make the cut.
 Dyson is determined to change that perception.
-Their line of innovative, design-focused products are as lust-worthy as the latest Apple device.
+Their line of innovative, design-focused products is as lust-worthy as the latest Apple device.

 The new Dyson AM09 Hot + Cool, for example, is a product that you would gladly display in your home.
 It is the company’s latest in its series of bladeless fans that combine a heater and a fan into one beautifully designed product.
 The AM09 comes in two colors, Iron and Blue, stands 23.5 inches, and weighs 5.9 pounds.
 It features a swiveling and tilting base with a single power button.
 The rest of the buttons have been placed on a remote control.
 While removing the rest of the buttons from the fan makes it look more sleek and contemporary, it is a bit problematic if you’re the type of person who misplaces remotes.
 I found myself wishing that more of the controls were installed on the actual product.